 Quite a lot of Python functions and methods have these optional arguments.
-For the purposes of this book, we will only mention them when they are directly relevant to what we’re doing.
-If you want to see all the optional arguments for a particular method or function, the best place to look is the official Python documentation – see section 1 for details.
+For the purposes of these pages, we will only mention them when they are directly relevant to what we're doing.
+If you want to see all the optional arguments for a particular method or function, the best place to look is the official Python documentation – see the previous page for details.

 Once we've opened a file for writing, we can use the file

 write() method to write some text to it.

 print() – it takes a single string argument - but instead of printing the string to the screen it writes it to the file.

 open() with a second argument to open a file and write a single line of text to it: